DeGym/contracts/contracts/v2/README.md

   - `stake`: Allows the user to stake DGYM tokens with a specified lock duration and compound setting.
   - `unstake`: Allows the user to unstake their tokens after the lock duration has passed.
   - `receiveRewards`: Receives rewards from the StakeManager.
-  - `claimDGYMRewards`: Allows the user to claim their DGYM rewards.
+  - `increaseStakeAmount`: Increasese the stake amount.
+  - `extendLockDuration`: Extends the lock duration of an existing stake.
   - `calculateTotalStakedDuration`: Calculates the total weighted duration of staked tokens.
   - `calculateRewards`: Calculates the rewards based on the staked amount and lock duration.
 - **Key Events**:
   - `Staked`: Emitted when DGYM tokens are staked.
   - `Unstaked`: Emitted when DGYM tokens are unstaked.
-  - `RewardsReceived`: Emitted when rewards are received.
+  - `RewardDistributed`: Emitted when rewards are distributed.
-  - `DGYMRewardsClaimed`: Emitted when DGYM rewards are claimed.
+  - `FiatRewardDistributed`: Emitted when fiat rewards are distributed.
+  - `StakeAmountAdded`: Emitted when more DGYM is added to an existing stake.

 ### Treasury.sol
 - **Purpose**: Manages the distribution of multiple fiat tokens and DGYM inflation.